 This clinical statement groups a set of advance directive observations documented by a particular author at a particular time and associated with a particular version of the referenced advance directives source information.

-The organizer SHOULD include an author and a verifier participant and at SHOULD include least one reference to an external document, which when present, prevents the need to repeat this information for each component Advance Directive Observation unless greater specificity at the component level is needed.
+The organizer SHOULD include an author and a verifier participant and it SHOULD include at least one reference to an external document, which when present, prevents the need to repeat this information for each component Advance Directive Observation unless greater specificity at the component level is needed.

 New Version: Advance Directives Observation (V4) Template